- Future students

 What is overhead and how much overhead should I request according to SFU policy?

 Overhead (indirect costs) refers to those costs which are real but not easily identifiable with a particular research project.
 They include such items as building space and utilities, the provision of institutional facilities, space, accounting, payroll and personnel services, janitorial services, provision for equipment replacement, legal and administrative services.
 For more information, please visit the ORS webpage “Indirect Costs (Overhead)”.

-The maximum amount that research grant applicants must allocate for overhead for grants from government and not-for-profit organizations or on matching funds on Tri-Agency grants are 25% on total direct costs unless externally limited or increased by the sponsor’s published policy.
 For most Tri-Agency Grants, i.e., the three major government funding bodies that provide funding for scholarly research in Canada (SSHRC, NSERC and CIHR), applicants generally should not include overhead in their research budget.
 Instead, SFU receives an annual grant from the Research Support Fund for indirect costs of research based on the average level of funding received over the previous three years from Canada’s National Granting Councils and Networks of Centres of Excellence.
 There are certain exceptions that apply in situations where the guidelines of a specific granting program allow for indirect costs to be included in the budget, such as the New Frontiers in Research Fund, administered by the Tri-Agency Institutional Programs Secretariat.